csiro-data-school/regex/_episodes/04-egrep-charclasses.md

 \\d | [0-9] A digit
 \\D | [^0-9] Not a digit
 \\t | A tab character (does work in some version of sed, test yours)
+\\n | A newline, if program supports multi-line matching